I want to talk a bit today about labor and work.

 Now, I think a little bit like the effect, by getting people to work harder, they actually them to love what they’re doing to a higher degree.

-So how do we at this question experimentally?
-We asked people to build some origami. gave them instructions on how to create origami, and we gave a sheet of paper.
-And these were all novices, and built something that was really quite ugly — nothing like frog or a crane.
-But then we told them, “Look, this really belongs to us.
-You worked for us, but I’ll you what, we’ll sell it to you.
+So do we look at this question experimentally?
+We asked people build some origami.
+We gave them instructions on how create origami, and we gave them a sheet of paper. these were all novices, and they built something that was really ugly — nothing like a frog or a crane.
+But then we told them, “Look, origami really belongs to us.
+You worked for us, but I’ll tell you what, we’ll it to you.
 How much do you want to pay for it?”
-And measured how much they were willing to pay for it.
-And we had two types of people: had the people who built it, and the people who did not build it, and just at it as external observers.
-And what we found was the builders thought that these were beautiful pieces of —
+And we how much they were willing to pay for it.
+And we had two types of people: We the people who built it, and the people who not build it, and just looked at it as external observers. what we found was that the builders thought that these were beautiful pieces of origami —

 (Laughter)

-and they were willing to pay five times more for them than the people who just them externally.
-Now you could say — if you were a builder, do you think [you’d say], “Oh, love this origami, but I know that nobody else would it?”
-Or “I love this origami, and everybody else will love it well?”
+and were willing to pay five times more for them than the people who just evaluated them externally. you could say — if you were a builder, you think [you’d say], “Oh, I love this origami, I know that nobody else would love it?”
+Or “I love this origami, and everybody will love it as well?”
 Which one of those two is correct?
-Turns out the not only loved the origami more, they thought that would see the world in their view.
+Turns the builders not only loved the origami more, they that everybody would see the world in their view.
 They thought else would love it more as well.

-In the next version, we tried do the IKEA effect.
-We tried to make it more difficult.
-So for people, we gave the same task.
-For some people, we made it harder hiding the instructions.
-At the top of the sheet, we little diagrams of how you fold origami.
-For some people, just eliminated that.
+In the next version, tried to do the IKEA effect.
+We tried to make it more difficult. for some people, we gave the same task.
+For people, we made it harder by hiding the instructions.
+At the top the sheet, we had little diagrams of how you fold origami.
+For some people, we eliminated that.
 So now this was tougher.
-What happened? in an objective way, the origami now was uglier, it was more difficult. when we looked at the easy origami, we saw the same — builders loved it more, evaluators loved it less.
-When you looked at the hard instructions, the was larger.
+What happened?
+Well in an objective way, the origami now uglier, it was more difficult.
+Now when we looked at the easy origami, we saw the same — builders loved it more, evaluators loved it less.
+When you looked the hard instructions, the effect was larger.
 Why?
-Because now the builders loved it even more.
+Because now the builders loved it more.

 (Laughter)

-They put all extra effort into it.
-And evaluators?
+They put all this extra effort into it. evaluators?
 They loved it even less.
-Because reality, it was even uglier than the first version.
+Because in reality, it was even uglier than the version.

 (Laughter)

-Of course, this tells you something about how we things.
+Of course, this tells you something about how we evaluate things.

 Now think about kids.
-Imagine I asked you, “How would you sell your kids for?”
-Your memories and associations and so on.
-Most people would for a lot, a lot of money.
+I asked you, “How much would you sell your kids for?”
+Your memories and associations and on.
+Most people would say for a lot, a lot of money.

 (Laughter)